nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 9. `UnlinkExamCommand` calls `Model#replaceTask()` to replace the original task at the first index with the new unlinked task.
 10. `UnlinkExamCommand#execute()`  returns a `CommandResult` object with the `EXAM_UNLINKED_SUCCESS` message as argument.

-The following activity diagram summarizes what happens when unlink exam command is executed:
+The following activity diagram summarizes what happens when UnlinkExamCommand is executed.

 | <img src="images/UnlinkExamActivityDiagram.png" width="1000" /> |
 |:---------------------------------------------------------------:|